 Spring is the perfect time to give all areas of your kitchen a thorough clean as the sun starts to pour in and show up all that needs doing.

-It’s very easy to reach for mass-produced detergents but far nicer and cheaper to look at more natural solutions to everyday cleaning jobs;
+It’s very easy to reach for mass-produced detergents but it is far nicer and cheaper to look at more natural solutions to everyday cleaning jobs;

-Use natural fragrances like lavender and herbs to fill your kitchen with the lovely scents of spring: if you are lucky enough to have a laundry room or an area of the kitchen dedicated to laundry try hanging bundles of dried lavender tied with pretty ribbons above the linen.
+Use natural fragrances like lavender and herbs to fill your kitchen with the lovely scents of spring: if you are lucky enough to have a laundry room, try hanging bundles of dried lavender tied with pretty ribbons above the linen.

 Above all else, embrace the coming season and celebrate all that Spring has to offer both outside and in the home.